 The Possible Causes of Mac Restart Error.

 Sometimes the error may be caused by the software that you are using.
-Downloading software from uncertified providers can compromise the integrity of your computer, leading to "Your computer restarted because of a problem" error.
+Downloading software from uncertified providers can compromise the integrity of your computer, leading to a "Your computer restarted because of a problem" error.

 When using the login accounts, the mac may run into kernel panic due to small errors when starting the computer.
 The problem can be resolved by resetting the NVRAM and PRAM.
 Hold down the Option, Command, P, and R keys simultaneously for about 20 to 30 seconds.
-Then reset the System Management Controller (SMC) and your computer should be back to normal working conditions once again.
-Resetting the SMC differs from one Mac to another so check the process for your particular model.
+Then reset the System Management Controller (SMC), and your computer should be back to normal working conditions once again.
+Resetting the SMC differs from one Mac to another, so check the process for your particular model.

 The steps listed below will help you identify and solve hardware and software issues that cause Kernel Panic in Mac.